Tyrowo/tyro_work/README.md

 write a plain html page for the tEDH rules to link publicly on reddit and stuff

-pics are a little small, maybe could make them more responsive and/or based on how many in wrap -- pass in wrap # of children to set proportion of the screen it should take up -- 100% of deviceWidth / (n + 1)

-need to make a third banner size for projects on mobile image sizes are breaking on mobile
+nah - need to make a third banner size for projects on mobile not sure - image sizes are breaking on mobile

-precache didn't seem to fix the loading issues? maybe it improved though
+elevated buttons on app bar need to be reduced on mobile make profile picture resizeable image (darlin was tapping on it) make light/dark pallets stack (in column, no wrap) instead of go wide

+replace the list of background images with one small precached image to go underneath the randomized one that lazy loads in later. need to create a low res version of one of the patterns

+add drop shadow to the resizeable image class so they don't look so plain by themselves

+add shadow around profile pic and headline?

+write in leetcode think piece about how I was trying to convert dailies mindset from videogames to something productive

+People (mom and jill) have repeated criticism that paragraphs of articles are breaking at odd points.
+Not sure if it would work putting them in wraps, but either need to do that or expand the text blocks into paragraphs instead of sentences.